maksnowak/hyperloop/README.md

 6. Run `yarn run dev` (or `npm run dev`) to start the development server
 7. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result

+## Working with In-Docker PostgreSQL

+1. Run `docker compose up` to start the PostgreSQL database
+2. Connect to the database using the following credentials:
+   - Host: `localhost`
+   - Port: `5432`
+    - User: `johndoe`
+    - Password: `randompassword`
+    - Database: `hyperloop`

+    For more information, check the `docker-compose.yml` file.

 ## Useful links

 - [React documentation](https://reactjs.org/docs/getting-started.html) to work with React